 Jan says the session topic isn’t that great anyway.
 She doesn’t want to take the tour by herself, so she’s asking you to join her.

 You thought the conference session sounded relevant, and anyway, you don’t feel right about skipping.
-But you work with Jan and want to get along with her.
+It seems that this would be compromising your values.
+But how to speak up about ethical issues at work?
+You work with Jan and want to get along with her.

 A Note About This Situation

 Understand that we are not discussing the ethics of skipping a work-related function the company has sent you to attend.
 We could have used scenarios, for instance, in which a co-worker asks you to fudge some research data for a report or wants you to knock off early on a Friday afternoon because the boss is out of town.